phetsims/phet-info/checklists/core-description-review-checklist.md

 - [ ] accessibleObjectResponse: generally, phrase fragments, requiring no sentence casing, and no period at end.
 Example: "4 billion kilograms"
 - [ ] accessibleContextResponse: full phrases, sentence casing, with punctuation.
 Example: “Current parabola saved to grid.”
 - [ ] accessibleParagraph: contains full sentences, with sentence case and punctuation
-- [ ] accessibleListNode: Strive for consistency (stick with what sounds natural and either all phrases or all sentences with all the same punctuation)
+- [ ] accessibleTemplate (lists): Strive for consistency (stick with what sounds natural and either all phrases or all sentences with all the same punctuation)

 ### **Component-Specific Criteria (recent areas of concern/confusion)**